 Mobile App Marketing Strategy

 Developing a good mobile app marketing strategy requires a deep understanding of what it is and how the process works.
 So let’s break it down into parts for better insight.
 The way people use mobile apps can be described as a sequence of stages, also known as funnel stages in marketing terms.
-As far as mobile app marketing is concerned, here are its three key funnel stages.
+Here are its three key funnel stages,

 This is the first step in which users interact or learn about your app for the first time.
 This is where you have to understand how to lure these people in, get them to download and install your app.
 User acquisition campaigns are intended to promote the brand to the right audience and good ones can attract new users, thus helping build a user base.